When is the Euro 2020 final?

-When is the Euro 2020 final?
-Date, start time and more for Wembley fixture
+Euro 2020 final: 2021 Date, kick off time and everything you need to know ahead of Wembley stadium fixture

 Euro 2020 comes to a head this week a year after the final was originally scheduled to be held.
 The tournament was postponed by 12 months due to the coronavirus pandemic, but went ahead this summer and by Wednesday night 24 teams will have been whittled down to only two.

-Italy face Spain in the first semi-final at Wembley on Tuesday before England take on Denmark in the same stadium the following evening.
-The winners of those two matches will meet back at Wembley on Sunday for the final to decide who takes Portugal’s crown as the champions of Europe.
+Italy beat Spain on penalties in the first semi-final at Wembley to book their place and England take on Denmark at the same stadium to decide the final.
+The successor to Portugal’s crown as the champions of Europe will then be decided.

 Here is everything you need to know about the Euro 2020 final.